Migration Change Management Made Easy With File Migration Simulation

 Revised in Transfer

 Each and every platform has different rules or limitations on what they’ll accept.
 Such as certain file types that aren’t supported, certain characters restricted in file or folder names, or filename/path character limits.
-During the simulation process, SkySync has the ability to simulate the remediation of many of these friction points.
+During the file migration simulation process, SkySync has the ability to simulate the remediation of many of these friction points.
 Sometimes this will result in a slightly different file name.
 And other times it may result in a different file type or path.

 These changes, however minimal at times, can cause confusion and disrupt your business users.
 Think of a scenario when you are moving from a non-metadata rich platform (Network File Servers for instance) and your business users have added important metadata to their filenames.
 Let’s say an invoice number.
 If a file name is changed, but your users aren’t made aware, this could greatly impact user adoption rates.
 You may even hear the “This new system sucks, I liked the old way of doing things,” word of mouth revolt.
 Reporting on and providing awareness of upcoming changes will drastically reduce the potential for this mutiny.
 And it will also empower your business to feel like they are part of the migration change management process.